michaldurinik/Health-Monitor-Android-and-Arduino/technical_manual/technicalDocument.md

 ---
 ![Data flow diagram](img/data_flow_diagram.png "Data Flow Diagram")

-***
-This section should set out the high-level design of the system.
-It should include system models showing the relationship between system components and the systems and its environment.
-These might be object-models, DFD, etc. Unlike the design in the Functional Specification - this description must reflect the design of the system as it is demonstrated.
-***
 ## 4. Problems and Resolution

 Understanding and coming to terms with Androids architecture proved to be challenging at first.